SimranS22/AzureSWAdemo/README.md

 # Azure Static Web Apps

-This is a documentation on how to deploy Azure Static Web Apps.
+This is a documentation on how to deploy a Static Web App using Azure.

 ## Prerequisites